-Heads of Department have authority to enter into contracts in the course of the ordinary business of their Department in accordance with their Departmental budget, and subject to the Statutes and regulations of the College including these Financial Regulations.
+Budget Hodlers have authority to enter into contracts in the course of the ordinary business of their Department in accordance with their budget, and subject to the Statutes and regulations of the College including these Financial Regulations.
 They do not have authority to enter into any contract which is illegal or which does not comply with obligations laid down by HMRC, or other government authorities.

-Departmental budgets may be used only for the purposes approved by the Finance Committee and in the course of preparation of the College's Budget or for such other purpose as the Bursar may approve during the financial year.
+Budgets may be used only for the purposes approved by the Finance Committee and in the course of preparation of the College's Budget or for such other purpose as the Bursar may approve during the financial year.